trepidacious/scalajs-react-electron/README.md

 ## TODO

 1. It should be possible to replicate `main.js` in scalajs with an appropriate facade to electron API, and then simply require and run this from a stub in `main.js`.
-2. Use Yarn rather than NPM, as recommented by electron-builder.
-3. Add more information on packaging
+2. Add more information on packaging
-4. Test and demonstrate auto-update.
+3. Test and demonstrate auto-update.
-5. Check build on OS X (dmg)
+4. Check build on OS X (dmg)